Views: 29

 Financial Considerations

 Multiple births can also lead to higher financial costs.
-The need for specialised medical care, both during pregnancy and after birth, can result in increased healthcare expenses.
+The need for specialized medical care, both during pregnancy and after birth, can result in increased healthcare expenses.
 Additionally, raising twins or triplets often requires more resources in terms of time, childcare, and everyday living costs, which can place a strain on family finances.

 Long-Term Implications